QuantumTestingRepo/EmpiricalStudy/README.md

 └── README.md

 ```
-This paper presents a two-stage large-scale empirical study: stage 1 contains a mixed-methods study,
+This paper presents a two-stage large-scale empirical study: Stage 1 contains a mixed-methods study,
-with qualitative interview study and quantitative forum analysis.
+with a qualitative interview study and quantitative forum analysis.
 Stage 2 contains a literature review of 62 papers in a challenge-driven,
 practice-oriented perspective.
 * `interview-study/`: Materials related to the professional interviews (RQ1).